nsidc/search-interface/DEVELOPMENT.md

   arena, but since we haven't been actively maintaining it I'm guessing there isn't a huge pool of current users.

-  TODO: Julia to review this and make sure we can push this to Future Development.
+  Q: Can Julia to review this and make sure we can push this to Future Development?
+  A: Tentatively, we think the answer is yes.

 * The Arctic Data Explorer (ADE) has been decommissioned, and some ADE-specific code was removed as part of the work on SOAC-62/SRCH-28.
   The remaining references to ADE should be removed.
   TODO: Future Development?

-## Future Development tasks

-* The webpack configuration (and probably the code structure) need additional refinement in order to reduce the size of the bundled application.
-* Move to ES20xx or Typescript.
-* Rewrite using React components?

 ## Git workflow